Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - To provide a datasets what ages has the most infected.
 - To provide a datasets what gender has the most infected.
 - To provide a datasets about regions percentage of infected.
-- Importance of learning information about HIV AIDS by helping our community through the campaign against AIDS.
+- The significance of knowing about HIV/AIDS and assisting our community in the AIDS battle.
-- Reduce the number of new HIV infections (especially among youth) and
+- Lower the number of new HIV infections (particularly among teenagers) and
-- Reduce the impact of HIV and AIDS on individuals, families and communities
+- Lessen the effects of HIV/AIDS on individuals, families, and communities

 ## This study will be beneficial for,
 - For filipino citizens, project will be having an advantage to monitor  what gender and age has the most number of HIV/AIDS infected.
 And having knowledge the factors of HIV/AIDS.